rin-nas/postgresql-patterns-library/README.md

             WHERE id % cpu_max = (cpu_num - 1)
               AND id BETWEEN rec_start.id AND rec_stop.id;

-            COMMIT; -- https://www.postgresql.org/docs/11/plpgsql-transactions.html
+            -- comment next command if you use PosgreSQL < 11, but you will have one big long transaction COMMIT; -- https://www.postgresql.org/docs/11/plpgsql-transactions.html

         query_time_elapsed := round(extract('epoch' from clock_timestamp() - query_time_start)::numeric, 2);